ashen007/FacialExpressionRecognitionModel/README.md

 ## Installation and Testing

-To test this model you need to install these libreries on you test machine, `flask`, `tensorflow`, `numpy`, `openCV`
+To test this model you have to install `python 3` and these libreries on you test machine, `flask`, `tensorflow`, `numpy`, `openCV`
 After complete installations direct CMD to project folder and run `main.py`